 You also want to avoid salt substitutes like "Nu-Salt".
 It's really just potassium chloride (read the food label) and will increase the amount of potassium that you consume without you realizing it.
 You can have spices that are blends of herbs and spices with no added salt to flavor your foods.

+Are bananas bad for kidney disease?
 Avocados and bananas should stay off your list unless you’re only eating a small portion of them.